ltgcgo/docs/src/ltgc/encode.md

 | Archival | 85 | 1.0 | 0.0004 |
 | Near-lossless | 90+ | 0.4- | 0.0001- |

 The size ratio values listed below approach expectations on a large scale, based on experiments conducted on a relatively large scale with non-photographic images modelling 15.6% lossy inputs.
 Lossless inputs induce better (smaller) expectations, while lossy inputs tip the balance in reverse.
-Photograpic images will generally have a better (smaller) ratio than non-photographic images, but individual images may still have greatly varied results.
+Photograpic images will generally have a better (smaller) ratio than non-photographic images, but individual images may still yield greatly varied results.

 <div class="table-wrapper"><table>
 	<thead><tr>